We all want our neighbourhoods to be safe and welcoming places to live.

 For more information, contact NSW Police on 6583 0199.

 Kempsey Shire Council maintains closed circuit television (CCTV) cameras in retail and commercial centres across the Macleay Valley.
-The cameras are designed to increase community safety and reduce the incidence of crime and antisocial behaviour.
+The cameras are designed to increase community safety and reduce crime and antisocial behaviour.

 Cameras are located at:

 - Smith Street and Belgrave Street area, Kempsey

 - the beachside retail and commercial areas of South West Rocks and Crescent Head.